wechat-developer/wechat-server-debug/README.md

-# wechat-server-debug
+wechat-server-debug
+==

-to deploy a full featureed mockup wechat server with users
+To deploy a full featureed mockup wechat server with users.